hzhumsc/CPWL/README.md

 # Project-CPWL
-deliverable for the semester project
+deliverables for the semester project